- Marietta City Schools

 Kindergarten, First Grade and Second Grade Report Cards

-All Kindergarten, First Grade, and Second Grade students will receive standards based report cards.
-Please read and review the attached documents for detailed information.Report Cards and Rubrics
+All Kindergarten, First Grade, and Second Grade students will receive standards-based report cards.
+Please read and review the following documents for detailed information:

 College and Career Academy